3 Senior Living Reputation Management Tips

 - Just ask! – This tactic is as intuitive as it gets, but hear us out.
 You would be surprised at the number of communities that don’t take the initiative to go outside of their comfort zone by asking the simple request for someone to leave a comment or two online.
 Start by asking the residents that you know are your strongest advocates.
 Your community’s biggest fans can act as the testimonial that makes the difference between a resident choosing your community over another.
 Make sure your staff asks for reviews frequently, and capitalizes on asking for reviews after a strong rapport is built with a potential resident.

-- Leave a sign in a prominent place in your community encouraging reviews on Yelp, Google, Google Plus, etc. – McKnight’s is quick to play devil’s advocate with the fact that leaving a sign encouraging reviews could backfire for a community by reminding a disgruntled resident or ACI to leave a review.
+- Leave a sign in a prominent place in your community encouraging reviews on Google, etc. – McKnight’s is quick to play devil’s advocate with the fact that leaving a sign encouraging reviews could backfire for a community by reminding a disgruntled resident or ACI to leave a review.
 But that’s a risk your community will have to take to build out the stable of positive reviews online.
 While this tactic isn’t the most innovative, it will help remind visitors in the off-chance that a staff member forgets to ask for a review.

 - Automated email – Let’s face it – your staff is busy and may forget to ask a resident to leave a review, even when a golden opportunity presents itself.
 Human error is real.
 And what happens when people see the sign to leave a review but forget by the time they get home?
 Email automation will enable your community to stay top of mind when other tactics fail or slip through the cracks.